nadsbuhdha/milestone-project-3/README.md

 ## Credits

 * [This Video](https://www.youtube.com/watch?v=m4nEnsavl6w) was used as a starting point for the hangman game.
-The words from the words file were also used.
+The words from the words file and hangman graphic were also used.
 * [ASCII Art Generator](https://patorjk.com/software/taag/#p=display&f=Standard&t=Hangman%0A%0A) was used to create the Hangman title.
 * https://stackoverflow.com/  was used to help find solutions to problems